Court Says New Pollution Rules Violate Clean Air Act

 Scott Segal, who represents several utilities with coal-fired power plants, says the ruling keeps in place the previous EPA rules.
 Under those rules, plants choose not to update their facilities.
 That's because it would trigger regulations that cost them too much time and money.

-Mr. SCOTT SEGAL (Attorney, Coal-Fired Power Plants): That is not good news for environmental protection because the more delay there is in improving power plant efficiency, the more energy is needed per unit of electricity that's generated, and that is the root cause of pollution.
+SCOTT SEGAL: That is not good news for environmental protection because the more delay there is in improving power plant efficiency, the more energy is needed per unit of electricity that's generated, and that is the root cause of pollution.

 SHOGREN: EPA officials issued a statement saying they were disappointed.
 They say they won't comment further, nor will they say whether they will appeal the case until they analyze the ruling.
 Elizabeth Shogren, NPR News, Washington.